-As part of the United States of America, entry to Hawaii is dependent upon the same entry requirements.
+As a state of America, entry to Hawaii is dependent upon the same entry requirements of mainland USA.
 Australian travellers with a current Australian passport can travel in Hawaii for up to 90 days without obtaining a visa.
 This can be done under the Visa Waiver Program (VWP).
 Time spent in Canada, Mexico, U.S.A or adjacent islands will also count towards the maximum 90 days.

 All Australian travellers who plan to travel to the U.S.A must be approved by internet based ESTA (Electronic System for Travel Authorisation) in order to gain entry under the Visa Waiver Program (VWP).
 The ESTA application must be completed at least 72 hours before your departure date; there is a processing fee and generally a 2 day processing delay for results.
 If your travel is not approved by ESTA you may be asked to apply for a Visa from the US Embassy to gain entry.
 For information regarding compulsory pre-registration for their visa waiver program see the US Customs Travel Authorization website.